Planning a solo trip to London, England? Here’s everything you need to know for your visit:

 - The Houses of Parliament and the Big Ben.
 The Palace of Westminster, built by Edward the Confessor in the 11th century, is a must-see.
 The Big Ben is the name given to the bell of the clock at the north end of the Palace, and is an internationally-recognized symbol of London.

-- The Tower of London.
+Tip: Visit Buckingham Palace at the time of the changing of the guard to see an amazing procession for free. - The Tower of London.
 History buffs should check out the Crown Jewels exhibition, which includes the Imperial State Crown and the Sovereign’s Scepter with Cross.

 - The Hampton Court Palace is a lovely palace, and a must-see for visitors to the city.
 Several monarchs have adapted the palace to their own tastes over the years.